Unlabeled Tubulin Protein

 Labeled Tubulin Protein

-The microtubule (MT) network is a dynamic, force-generating cytoskeletal system essential for a number of basic cellular processes.
-MTs also serve as a track for kinesin and dynein motor proteins.
-As such, visualization of MTs in real time, both in cells and in vitro, is critical in understanding cellular function and human disease.
+The microtubule network is a dynamic, force-generating cytoskeletal system essential for a number of basic cellular processes.
+Microtubules also serve as a track for kinesin and dynein motor proteins.
+As such, visualization of microtubules in real time, both in cells and in vitro, is critical in understanding cellular function and human disease.
 Furthermore, immobilization of MTs onto solid surfaces such as glass coverslips and beads allows for the biophysical study of these molecular machines.
-Tubulin, the basic component of MTs, can be functionalized for such applications by covalent linkage with a fluorescent dye or biomolecule.
+Tubulin, the basic component of microtubules, can be functionalized for such applications by covalent linkage with a fluorescent dye or biomolecule.
 Such modifications must be performed in a way that maintains tubulin polymerization competency and functionality.
 The resulting labeled tubulin is useful in a number of applications ranging from live cell injection/imaging to in vitro nanoscale devices.

 We offer Alexa Fluor®-labeled tubulin protein reagents with complementary spectroscopic properties for optimal visual performance.
 We also provide Biotin-XX labeled tubulin protein that demonstrates a strong affinity for streptavidin-coated surfaces.Learn More